 The house is Mother Earth.

-This poem encapsulates the central, overriding issue of our time: our world is on fire and on the verge of collapse; what are each of us willing to do about it?
+This poem encapsulates the central, overriding issue of our time: our world is on fire, global warming is real, and we’re on the verge of collapse; what are each of us willing to do about it?
 How do we galvanize people to do what is necessary and right?

 Of course, very few of us are willing to risk our own lives to do good in this world, though we are eternally grateful to those who do.
 But let’s try, all of us, to do our best to be number 4’s.
 Let’s help to put out the fire.